theopn/theopn.github.io/README.md

 `writing` is a folder with all my posts.
 When a new content is created using `hugo new writing/yyyy-mm-dd-title.md` command, writing archetype will be used.

+#### Deleting/Renaming a content

-- The files are not tied to Hugo structure.
+The files are not tied to Hugo structure.
 If a post needs to be deleted or renamed, do so using a system file manager.
 There is no special command needed

+#### Inserting an image to a post

 - To insert an image, first copy the image in `static/img/writing` directory.
 Then, use `figure` or `image` accordingly:

 ```html